Giuliani Distances Himself From Ukrainian Sanctioned By U.S. As Russian Agent

 Long-running Ukraine storyline

-Trump was impeached last year for trying to compel Ukraine to investigate unsubstantiated corruption allegations against Biden.
-Trump made military aid for Ukraine and a White House for the country's new president contingent on Kyiv announcing a Biden investigation.
+Trump was impeached last year for trying to compel Ukraine to investigate unsubstantiated corruption allegations against Biden and his son Hunter.
+Trump made military aid for Ukraine and a White House visit for the country's new president contingent on Kyiv announcing a Biden investigation.

 After the hold on aid became public, the Trump administration released the assistance without Ukraine opening a probe.

-While much of the country has moved on from the allegations Trump and Giuliani have leveled against the Biden family and Ukraine, some Republican lawmakers have not.
+While much of the country has moved on from the allegations that Trump and Giuliani have leveled against the Biden family and Ukraine, some Republican lawmakers have not.

 Sens.
 Ron Johnson of Wisconsin and Chuck Grassley of Iowa have been investigating, promising to get to the bottom of what they suggest could be inappropriate or corrupt dealings.